-Peripheral artery disease (PAD) is very common, mainly in people over age 50.
-PAD is caused by narrowed or blocked arteries in the legs or in the body?s main artery (the aorta).
+Peripheral artery disease (PAD) is very common, mainly in people older than 50.
+PAD is caused by narrowed or blocked arteries in the legs or in the body’s main artery (the aorta).
 This can reduce blood flow to muscles in your calf, thigh, or buttocks.
 This decreased blood flow may cause the pain that leads to claudication.

 The blockage usually happens because of narrowed and hardened arteries (atherosclerosis).
 This is caused by plaque build-up inside the arteries.
 Plaque is made up of fat, cholesterol, calcium, and other substances in the blood.
 This plaque build-up can also affect your heart arteries.
 It can lead to chest pain or a heart attack.

 Blockages in the leg are most common in the thigh and behind the knee.
 But they can also occur in other parts of the body such as the aorta, groin, or belly.
 You can have more than one blockage.